aragon/hack/docs/os-4-migration.md

 ### Pruned public constants

-To optimize the gas costs of deploying base and proxy contracts, as well as simplify public interfaces on tools like etherscan, we've pruned most public constants that would be unnecessary on-chain.
-This is most likely to only affect any existing tests that expect some constants to be exposed publicly in your contract, and can be fixed by either creating mocks or duplicating the constants in the tests.
+To optimize the gas costs of deploying base and proxy contracts as well as simplify public interfaces on tools like etherscan, we've pruned most public constants that would be unnecessary on-chain.
+This is most likely to only affect any existing tests that expect some constants to be exposed publicly in your contract and can be fixed by either creating mocks or duplicating the constants in the tests.

 `KernelConstants` has also been split into [`KernelAppIds`](https://github.com/aragon/aragonOS/blob/v4.0.0/contracts/kernel/KernelConstants.sol#L8)